 - 1. Do not store in buildings where humans or domestic animals reside.
 This product must be stored away from lodging for humans, animal quarters and normal work areas to avoid inadvertent exposure. - 2.
 Store Phostoxin® in a dry, well-ventilated area away from heat, under lock and key.
 Post appropriate signage indicating it as a pesticide storage area.
 Do not contaminate water, food or feed by storing pesticides in the same areas used to store these commodities. - 3.
 Keep out of reach of children and prevent access by unauthorized personnel. - 4.
-Phostoxin® Prepac Ropes are supplied in gas-tight, resealable 30 liter metal pails.
-Do not expose the product to atmospheric moisture any longer than is necessary and seal tightly before returning open pails to storage. - 5.
+Phostoxin® Tablet Prepacs are supplied in gas-tight aluminum foil pouches packed inside a metal pail.
+The pouches are not resealable and, once opened, all the Prepacs in that pouch must be used or deactivated. - 5.
 The shelf life of Phostoxin® is virtually unlimited as long as the containers are tightly sealed and not damaged.

-DISPOSAL
+15. DISPOSAL